 After the morning milking, it's time for cheese making.
-In milk heated to 90°C, white wine vinegar is added to give the cheese its tang, causing a fluffy cream to form on the surface.
-It’s sold in long plastic tubes because it’s so soft and should be eaten within five days.
+White wine vinegar is added to milk heated to 90°C to give the cheese its tang, and causing a fluffy cream to form on the surface.
+Brousse du Rove is sold in long plastic tubes because it’s so soft, and should be eaten within five days.

 Images by arbovin, Dirk Beyer